PipedreamHQ/pipedream/docs/docs/code/python/README.md

 }
 ```

-Every Python step can import the `pipedream.script_helpers` module.
-This module contains data from other steps in the workflow via `steps` dictionary.
+In our Python step, we can access this data in the `exports` variable from the `pipedream.script_helpers` module.
+Specifically, this data from the POST request into our workflow is available in the `tigger` dictionary item.

-Here's an example of how to get the ID from the Pokemon we received in the trigger.

 ```python
 from pipedream.script_helpers import (steps, export)